Greek talks eye 25 billion euro bank recap, doubling debt maturities

-BRUSSELS Euro zone finance ministers were told on Saturday that some 25 billion euros (18 billion pounds) of any bailout loan to Greece would be needed to recapitalise banks that are on the verge of collapse, sources close to the discussions said.
+BRUSSELS Euro zone finance ministers were told on Saturday that some 25 billion of any bailout loan to Greece would be needed to recapitalize banks that are on the verge of collapse, sources close to the discussions said.

-That is more than double the amount that Athens forfeited in financial stability funds at the end of June when it walked away from talks on completing a previous bailout programme.
+That is more than double the amount that Athens forfeited in financial stability funds at the end of June when it walked away from talks on completing a previous bailout program.

 The extra capital is needed because of the damage wrought by massive deposit withdrawals before a two-week bank holiday that was ordered on June 29, when Greece imposed capital controls to stop savers and businesses emptying their accounts.